Tribe, groups sue over Alaska reserve petroleum exploration

-ANCHORAGE, Alaska (AP) — An Alaska tribe and five environmental groups say the federal government performed inadequate environmental review before approving petroleum exploration in a reserve.
+ANCHORAGE, Alaska (AP) — A federal agency performed inadequate environmental review before approving petroleum exploration in a northern Alaska reserve, according to a lawsuit filed by a nearby tribe and five environmental groups.

-The Native Village of Nuiqsut (noo-IK-sit) and the groups on Thursday sued the Bureau of Land Management.
+The Native Village of Nuiqsut and the groups on Thursday sued the Bureau of Land Management, saying the agency in December rubber-stamped a plan submitted by ConocoPhillips Alaska Inc. for exploration in the National Petroleum Reserve-Alaska.

-They say the agency did not consider direct and cumulative effects of exploration in the National Petroleum Reserve-Alaska on caribou, migratory birds and other wildlife.
+National environmental law requires the agency to consider direct, indirect and cumulative effects of exploration, the groups said.
+If exploration may have significant effects, the agency is required to prepare a formal Environmental Impact Statement or supply a convincing statement why effects are insignificant.

 Most Read Business Stories